-The “Natural Order” in terms of Scottish football is a phrase that has been branded about for many years particularly within journalism and the media, but this season in particular it surfaced as one of the key phrases used in the debate about promotion from the Championship to the Premiership.
+The “Natural Order” in terms of Scottish football is a phrase that has been branded about for many years particularly within journalism and the media, but during the 2017/18 season in particular it surfaced as one of the key phrases used in the debate about promotion from the Championship to the Premiership.

 Radio Scotland’s ‘Sportsound’ show seemed to go into overdrive in the early winter about this matter, when Dundee United and St. Mirren emerged in December from a tightly contested division as the two most likely winners of the second tier, sparking a debate not about the current footballing ability of each respective squad, but who DESERVED promotion in the opinion of the pundits based on their own perception of history and that supposed “Natural Order”.
 In good old Radio Scotland terms, who was more entitled to go up?

 It was clear early in the months that followed that the overriding opinion was St Mirren were not the chosen club of the pundits, and the Tannadice club must prevail against the odds of having a significantly inferior squad to Saints and gain promotion for the good of the game.
 The “Natural Order” must be preserved and St. Mirren simply have to fail.